Intruder (song): Recording

 Gabriel was excited by this development, saying that it would "revolutionise drum sounds", and subsequently built "Intruder" around the drums.
 He then instructed Collins to remove the cymbals from his kit and repeat the drum pattern throughout the entire song.
 During the song's run-through, Collins kept intuitively striking the air where his cymbals were previously situated, so Gabriel suggested that they place additional drums in those locations.
 The removal of these cymbals allowed Padgham to place microphones closer to Collins' drum kit.

+Collins played the drum track along to a metronome from an early drum machine to maintain a consistent tempo as no other instruments had been recorded yet.
+To emulate the sound from the reverse talkback microphones, Padgham had originally processed the signal with the built-in compressors from the SSL recording console, although he felt that this setup failed to match what had been achieved through the reverse talkback microphone.
+As such, he asked one of the engineers to reroute the signal to a separate channel, which was then treated with a noise gate.